The 8 Sweetest Coffees to Satisfy Your Sweet Tooth

 Cappuccino

-The cappuccino needs little introduction as it has to be the most iconic milk-based coffee drink in the world.
+The cappuccino needs no introduction; it stands as the most iconic milk-based coffee drink in the world.

-A typical cappuccino is made up of a shot of espresso mixed with a layer of steamed milk and topped with milk foam to finish.
+A typical cappuccino consists of a shot of espresso blended with steamed milk and topped off with a layer of milk foam.
 Whilst the milk does impart some sweetness to the drink, you’ll need to make sure that the cafe tops their cappuccinos with chocolate powder if it’s to be truly sweet.

 Ask your server if the cappuccino comes with cocoa powder or whether the establishment has it on hand so that you can add it yourself.
 You may even be able to add chocolate syrup to the base at a lot of the large coffee chains to make it extra indulgent.